 What is gastroesophageal reflux disease?

-- Some foods that lower the pressure of the esophageal sphincter (chocolate and spicy foods)
+- Some foods cause low esophageal sphincter pressure (chocolate and spicy foods)

-- Some medications relax the lower esophageal sphincter (hypertensives, nitroglycerin)
+- Some medications cause relaxation of the lower esophageal sphincter (nitroglycerin).

-- Reasons for raising intra-abdominal pressure (obesity or pregnant women and chronic constipation)
+- high intra-abdominal pressure (obesity or pregnancy and chronic constipation)

 - Delayed emptying of stomach contents

-- Hiatal hernia that leads to high pressure
+- Hiatal hernia Which leads to high pressure in the abdomen

-- Heartburn is the most common symptom of GERD (a painful burning sensation in the chest)
+- Heartburn is the most common symptom of GERD (a painful burning feeling in the chest).